-1.3.
+1.4.
 What is the selection procedure?

-A. The selection procedure for associate directors will be carried out as follows: Document evaluation → In-depth evaluation → Comprehensive evaluation → Negotiation with Center director → Appointment by the IBS President.
+The selection procedure for associate directors will be carried out as strictly as the procedure for directors.
+Evaluations proceed as follows: Document evaluation \rightarrow In-depth evaluation \rightarrow Comprehensive evaluation \rightarrow Negotiation with Center director \rightarrow Appointment by the IBS President.
 This procedure typically takes about seven months.